ReSwift/ReactiveReSwift/README.md

 ## Carthage

-You can install ReSwift via [Carthage](https://github.com/Carthage/Carthage) by adding the following line to your `Cartfile`:
+You can install ReactiveReSwift via [Carthage](https://github.com/Carthage/Carthage) by adding the following line to your `Cartfile`:

 ```
 github "ReSwift/ReactiveReSwift"